zepedropaixao/zepedropaixao.github.io/projects/meta_prg/index.md

 # Success

-People used to say that currency at Meta was headcount.
-The more people the business would invest in your team, the more signal you would get that your strategy was being successful.
+At Meta we used to say that headcount was currency.
+The more people the company would invest in your team, the clearer the signal that your strategy was being successful.

+In the first couple of years we grew from 3 to roughly 5 and then we grew exponentially to 40+ engineers.

 We got to heavily multiply our team and we became the fastest growing team within the Partnerships Organization because we were successful with the first version and the consequent new reports that kept being added by other software engineering teams.

+With this investment we gained a new identity: the CSDT team (Central Systems and Data Tools team).
+This was the period I most enjoyed while working at Meta, and probably of my whole career up to this point.

 ## CSDT

-As a direct consequence of out inital work (remember: 3 engineers and 1 manager) we were able to start a new Organization called CSDT within Meta (Central Systems and Data Tools team)
+As a direct consequence of out inital work (remember: 3 engineers and 1 manager) we were able to start a new Organization called CSDT within Meta (Central Systems and Data Tools team).

 # Technical Solution